November 7th, 2017, 320 Pages, Thomas Nelson

 Print, ebook, and audio

-I requested a copy of this book from Booklook Bloggers and purchased the audiobook of my own volition.
-I was not required to write a positive review, and all opinions expressed are my own.
+I requested this title from Thomas Nelson via Booklook Bloggers.
+I was not required to write a positive review and all opinions expressed are my own.